nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/migration_guide_2.8.rst

     1. Download the nRF54H20 SoC binaries v0.7.0:

-       * `nRF54H20 SoC Binaries v0.7.0 for EngC DKs`_, compatible with the nRF54H20 DK v0.8.3 and later revisions
+       * `nRF54H20 SoC binaries v0.7.0 for EngC DKs`_, compatible with the nRF54H20 DK v0.8.3 and later revisions
-       * `nRF54H20 SoC Binaries v0.7.0 for EngB DKs`_, compatible with the nRF54H20 DKs ranging from v0.8.0 to v0.8.2.
+       * `nRF54H20 SoC binaries v0.7.0 for EngB DKs`_, compatible with the nRF54H20 DKs ranging from v0.8.0 to v0.8.2.

        .. note::
           On MacOS, ensure that the ZIP file is not unpacked automatically upon download.